The Road to Legalization: How Far Are We From Federally Legal Cannabis?

 So why does cannabis remain in this restrictive category, even as society’s view shifts dramatically?
 And just how close are we to finally seeing it federally legalized?
 Although the journey toward federal reform has been a long one, each year brings us closer, with new bills, research, and public support shaping a path that could eventually change the face of cannabis law in America.
 Let's explore the reasons behind this slow progression and look at where legalization stands today.

-The Backstory: When Did Smoking Cannabis become Illegal?
+The Backstory: When Did Smoking Cannabis Become Illegal?

 The story of cannabis prohibition begins in the early 20th century, during an era marked by sensationalist campaigns that stigmatized the plant and painted it as a social threat.
 Fueled by anti-cannabis rhetoric in newspapers and early media, these campaigns targeted cannabis, often associating it with marginalized communities and falsely linking it to violent behavior and moral decay.
 This misinformation created a lasting stigma that would influence public opinion and policy for decades to come.